 Q7.
 Why developers prefer Gradle over other Frameworks?

-Developers prefer Gradle over other Frameworks because it uses Groovy for script writing which has similar syntax to Java.
-It is easy to understand and also offers support for multi- build project.
+Ans: Developers prefer Gradle over other Frameworks because it uses Groovy for scriptwriting which has a similar syntax to Java.
+It is easy to understand and also offers support for multi-build projects.

 Q8.
 What are the limitations of Gradle?

 Q9.
-How do you create build scan in Gradle?
+How do you create a build scan in Gradle?

-With the help of build scan one can develop key insights into what happened during a build, and why it happened.
+Ans: With the help of a build scan one can develop key insights into what happened during a build, and why it happened.
 It is more like troubleshooting a failed build with the help of a log file.
-In order to create a build scan, one needs to run the command "gradle build --scan", and can check the output from scan.gradle.com.
+In order to create a build scan, one needs to run the command "Gradle build --scan", and can check the output from scan.gradle.com.

 Q10.
 Explain The Overall Roadmap?